Chaotic mechanism description by an elementary mixer for the template of an attractor: Template of chaotic attractors

-In this article, we focus our attention on attractors bounded by genus one torus.
-This is a first step before considering the templates of attractors bounded by higher genus torus.
-In order to compare all templates previously cited, we already introduce a method that ensures us to obtain a template described by a unique linking matrix \cite{rosalie2013systematic}.
-This is performed using conventions: \begin{enumerate} \item Consider clockwise evolution of the flow; \item Poincar\'e section is oriented from the inside to the outside; \item Template is described with a unique linking matrix that satisfy the Tufillaro convention \cite{melvin1991template} when the strips stretch and squeeze: their order from the left to the right corresponds to the bottom to top order. \end{enumerate}

-This definition of the clockwise flow refers to the definition (3.1) of \cite{franks1985entropy} where only one point is considered around which the flow evolves clockwise.
-However, this definition have to be extended to consider as many points with clockwise evolution of the flow as holes without singularities of the toroidal boundary of the template.
-We already applied the topological characterization of one attractor solution to the Malasoma system \cite{malasoma2000simplest} with these conventions \cite{rosalie2015systematic}.
-To explore its symmetry properties, we use several equivalent Poincar\'e sections to propose the template of this attractor.
-Here we give the four linking matrix obtained to describe this attractor are $L_x$ where $x=a,b,c,d$ referring to Poincar\'e sections.
+In order to compare all templates previously cited, we already introduce a method that ensures us to obtain a template described by a linking matrix with respect of conventions \cite{rosalie2013systematic}.
+First, the Poincaré section used to perform the topological characterisation must be defined.
+Then, the template associated to this Poincaré section is described with a linking matrix with respect to the following conventions: \begin{enumerate} \item Clockwise evolution of the flow. \item Poincaré section oriented from the inside to the outside. \item Tufillaro's convention \cite{melvin1991template} for joining chart: when the strips stretch and squeeze, their order from the left to the right corresponds to the bottom to top order. \end{enumerate} This definition of the clockwise flow refers to the definition (3.1) of \cite{franks1985entropy} where only one point is considered around which the flow evolves clockwise.
+A mixer $\mathcal{M}$ is defined by a linking matrix $M$ where the right side is ``$\;\rrbracket\;$'' to represent the merging at the branch line with respect to the Tufillaro convention \cite{melvin1991template} (see \cite{gilmore2016algorithms} to distinguish the two linking matrix representation conventions).

-In the next sections of this article, we will provide tools and algorithm to obtain only one way to describe the chaotic mechanism of attractor's template.